BitBagCommerce/SyliusCmsPlugin/doc/pages.md

 # Pages

+Pages represent a customizable web page, you can adjust to your needs in admin panel.

+## General usage

-You can render page in two ways:
+Once you created a page in the admin panel, you can render page in two ways:

 By rendering a page link template: